 After you have sent the encrypted file you should contact the destination organisation to give them the password either via a s2s secure message or over the phone.
 They will then be able to download the file from s2s.

 As a government department, we cannot recommend specific goods or services.
 However, we can confirm that WinZip used in the way set out here is a low-cost, effective method of protecting sensitive data in transit.
-If your authority does not have access to it, please contact the DSD Helpdesk to discuss alternative, secure methods of getting sensitive information to the Department.
+If your authority does not have access to it, please fill in the data collections service request form for further advice on secure methods of getting sensitive information to the department.